yarisvt/tyk-docs/tyk-docs/content/upgrading-tyk.md

 Follow the instructions relevant to your Tyk setup to upgrade your Tyk components.
 Note: Upgrading Tyk will not overwrite your configuration files.
 However, it is especially good practice to routinely back these files up, especially right before upgrading your software.

-## Tyk Cloud Classic
+## Tyk Cloud
-Tyk Cloud Classic users are automatically upgraded to the latest version as soon as it's released.
+Tyk Cloud users manage Tyk deployments themselves via the Tyk Cloud Console.
+Please visit [here]({{< ref "tyk-cloud/environments-&-deployments//managing-control-planes/#edit-control-planes" >}}) to learn more!

 ## Tyk Multi-Cloud Gateway
 We recommend you upgrade your Tyk Multi-Cloud Gateway in the following way: